 As the weather begins to warm up, we will begin to see an increase in the number of motorcyclists out on roadways across Utah.
 Unfortunately, this increase also comes with the increased risks other motorists traveling alongside them will cause motor vehicle accidents.
 If you are actively considering whether you should purchase a motorcycle, you most likely already understand the dangers associated with this form of transportation.
 Motorcycle owners are well aware that they need to take extra precautions on the roadways to ensure they do not become victims of motorcycle accidents.

 Although riding a motorcycle can be exhilarating, it can turn into a very tragic event should it be involved in an accident.
 The fact that motorcycles provide no protection to riders is what makes these accidents so much more dangerous than most others.
-If you are ever injured in a motorcycle accident caused by a negligent or reckless driver, it is imperative for you to contact Siegfried & Jensen to see how we can help you.
+If you are ever injured in a motorcycle accident caused by a negligent or reckless driver, it is imperative for you to contact Siegfried & Jensen to see how we can help you, to see if you can take the case to court.

 Unfortunately, there are many reasons why motorcycle accidents occur in Utah.
 Although motorcyclists can take extra precautions before heading out on the roadways, they are never truly protected against other drivers who are not as careful and cautious while behind the wheel.
 Here are just some of the biggest dangers motorcyclists in Utah face.